1. Home

 My electric bill is $290/mo

-A home energy monitor is a device that measures and tracks the electricity usage in your home, giving you feedback about what circuits are using electricity, how much energy is being used, when that power is used, and how much that energy costs.
+A home energy monitor measures and tracks electricity usage in your home, giving you feedback about what circuits are using electricity, how much energy is being used, when power is used, and how much that energy costs.
 Home energy monitors are also known as home electricity monitors, consumption monitors, or power monitors.

-Whole-home energy monitors can be placed directly in your electrical panel, and identify usage by specific circuits or appliances.
-Smaller forms of this technology can also be plugged into the electrical outlets in your home to measure usage directly.
+Whole-home energy monitors can be placed directly in your electrical panel and identify usage by specific circuits or appliances.
+Smaller monitors can be plugged into electrical outlets to measure usage directly.

 Home energy monitors come in two varieties — whole-home and individual appliance — and each uses different technology to provide energy usage information to the homeowner.

 A whole-home energy monitor is typically attached to your home’s electrical panel, allowing it to track energy usage past the energy meter as it flows throughout the entire house.
-The monitor collects detailed data about the power consumption performance of everything attached to the panel, and it can also detect the activity of individual appliances attached to a specific circuit.
+The monitor collects detailed data about the power consumption performance of everything attached to the panel.
+It can also detect the activity of individual appliances attached to a specific circuit.

-Whole-house monitors work by either attaching sensors to the main electrical input of your home and detecting the unique energy signature of each device as it turns on and off over time, or by attaching separate sensors onto individual circuits.
+Whole-house monitors work by either attaching sensors to the main electrical input of your home and detecting the unique energy signature of each device as it turns on and off, or by attaching separate sensors onto individual circuits.

-Not only do these sensors gather information about your energy usage, but they can also analyze the data and send insights to a connected smartphone app, or through a regular report delivered by email or in an online portal.
+Not only do these sensors gather information about your energy usage.
+They can analyze the data and send insights to a connected smartphone app or through a regular report delivered by email or in an online portal.
 By connecting your energy monitor to Wi-Fi, you can get real-time data on what appliances are using the most electricity, so you can make adjustments to lower your energy usage and save money.

 While the whole-home monitor can be a great tool, it can be difficult to determine which appliance is using the most energy if you have multiple appliances on one circuit.
 That situation is a common issue in kitchens, as several small appliances can be connected to one circuit.